RomanLut/hx-esp32-cam-fpv/README.md

 I am still searching for the best **RTL8812au** drivers for this project.

-There seems to be few choises:
+There are seems to be few choises:

   * Works fine: https://github.com/morrownr/8812au-20210629
   * Works fine: https://github.com/morrownr/8812au-20210820
   * Seems to work but does not report RSSI: https://github.com/svpcom/rtl8812au/tree/v5.2.20
-  * Seems to work but RSSI seems to be reportex 2x higher then real: https://github.com/svpcom/rtl8812au/tree/v5.2.20-rssi-fix-but-sometimes-crash
+  * Seems to work but RSSI seems to be reported 2x higher then real: https://github.com/svpcom/rtl8812au/tree/v5.2.20-rssi-fix-but-sometimes-crash
   * Not tested: https://github.com/aircrack-ng/rtl8812au

 Proper drivers for **AR8271** are included in OS image already.

 Note that some optimizations important for other open source digital FPV systems are not important for **esp32-cam-fpv**.
-Wifi card is not used on air unit, so high output power and and high-bandwidth packet injection is not important.
+Wifi card is not used on air unit, so high output power and and high-bandwidth packet injection are not important.

 ## Latency

 Latency is in range 10-30ms, for 640...1280 resolutions with both cameras (1280 30fps for ov5640).
 From technological side, this system is close to HD Zero which do not need to wait for the full frame from camera to start transmission.

-Raspberry Pi Zero 2W GS with 60Hz TV:
+**Raspberry Pi Zero 2W** GS with 60Hz TV:

 ![alt text](doc/images/latency.jpg "latency")